College Football Playoff considering expansion to 12 teams. What does that mean for UW and the Pac-12?

 The four-team College Football Playoff replaced the Bowl Championship Series in 2014.
 There are five years remaining on the CFP’s current contract with ESPN, and it’s unclear how quickly an expansion — if approved — would be formally implemented.
 An implementation date was not included in the working group’s proposal, though Hancock stated that the CFP format will not change this year or next year.

-Of course, while any expansion could be considered a win for the Pac-12, which has not been represented in the CFP since Washington finished 12-2 in 2016-17, it’s noteworthy that the proposed model does not automatically invite all Power Five conference champions.
+While any expansion could be considered a win for the Pac-12, which has not been represented in the CFP since Washington finished 12-2 in 2016-17, it’s noteworthy that the proposed model does not automatically invite all Power Five conference champions.
 If the six highest ranked conference champions earned berths in the 2020-21 season, the Pac-12 would have been shut out again — with Alabama, Clemson, Ohio State, Oklahoma, Cincinnati and Coastal Carolina snagging those automatic spots.
 And since the highest ranked Pac-12 team was No. 17 USC, the conference would not have earned an at-large bid, either.

 If we retroactively apply the proposed 12-team playoff model to the Chris Petersen Era at Washington, the Pac-12 champion Huskies would have accepted automatic bids in 2016 and 2018, and at No. 12 they would have narrowly earned an at-large bid in 2017 as well.